Charles D. Piot

 Professor in Gender, Sexuality, and Feminist Studies

-Charlie Piot, Ph.D.
-University of Virginia 1986, Chair and Professor of Cultural Anthropology and African and African American Studies, does research on the political economy and history of rural West Africa.
+Charlie Piot, Professor of Cultural Anthropology and African and African American Studies, does research on the political economy and history of rural West Africa.
 His first book, Remotely Global: Village Modernity in West Africa (1999), attempted to re-theorize a classic out-of-the-way place as within the modern and global.
 His next book, Nostalgia for the Future: West Africa after the Cold War (2010), explored shifts in Togolese political culture during the 1990s, a time when the NGOs and charismatic churches took over the bio-political, reorganizing social and political life in the absence of the state.
 A forthcoming book (2019), The Fixer: Visa Lottery Chronicles, is on Togolese who apply for and attempt to game the US Diversity Visa Lottery.
 He has begun research on a project focusing on the return of Togolese in the diaspora to West Africa.

 Graduate Student Mentoring Award.
 Unknown.
 December 2012